-2024 Administrative Function Budget
+2025 Administrative Function Budget

-Table 14 outlines the 2022 actual, 2023 amended, and 2024 adopted budgets for the district's administrative function.
-Lines that were moved from the administrative function to other functions and/or were consolidated with other lines are shown in blue text and the new allocation is shown in the column labeled Adopted 2024.
+Table 14 outlines the 2023 actual, 2024 amended, and 2025 proposed budgets for the district's administrative function.
+Lines that were moved from the administrative function to other functions and/or were consolidated with other lines are shown in blue text.